JapmanN/COVID-Tracker/README.md

 Use the `node app.js` command in the terminal and open [http://localhost:3000/](http://localhost:3000/) to view it in your browser

-> You will need `node` and `npm` installed globally on your machine before you do these steps.
+> You will need `node` and `npm` installed on your machine before you do these steps.

 ## Technologies Used